FuriousGeorge19/W205-Course-Content/03-Welcome-to-the-Queryside/sync-slides.md

 - This week's videos may seem like kind of a mixed bag.
 - Starting to transition between Project 1 & Project 2.
 - Working with query tools (bigquery and Athena)
-- Getting a glimpse of how to use jupyter notebooks for Assignment 4
+- Getting a glimpse of how to use jupyter notebooks for Project 1
 - Looking ahead at some bits of docker manipulation from the command line, getting ready for Project 2.
 - Also you'll see your first supplemental tag